 The number of virtual healthcare visits has soared.
 Before the pandemic, only one percent of doctors’ visits were held virtually in the US.
-But in just the first month of the COVID-19 pandemic, that number jumped to nearly 50 percent according to the ATA, an organization that works on improving telehealth and has analyzed Medicare claims data.
+But in just the first month of the COVID-19 pandemic, that number jumped to nearly 50 percent according to the ATA, an organization that works on improving telehealth and that has analyzed Medicare claims data.

 What helps healthcare providers quickly adopt telehealth services?